We are here to help make sure you meet any legal requirements and get through the building consent process.

 All building and land-use projects must comply with the rules in the Christchurch District Plan(external link).

 If your project does not comply with the district plan you’ll need to get a resource consent(external link) approved under the Resource Management Act 1991 before some or all of the building work can commence.
-The extent of work that can be carried out will be detailed in a certificate attached to the building consent (section 37 of the Building Act).
+A building consent may be issued but the extent of work that can be carried out before the resource consent is granted will be detailed in a certificate attached to the building consent (section 37 of the Building Act).

 A producer statement is a document where the author declares a professional opinion based on sound judgment and specialist expertise that the design or the building work complies with the building code.

 A producer statement, along with appropriate supporting documentation, may provide a building consent authority with good evidence so that they are satisfied on reasonable grounds to grant a building consent or issue a code compliance certificate.